trilogy-group/bedrock-workshop/README.md

 # AWS Bedrock and LangChain Workshop

-This repository contains code to create a question answering bot that can answer questions about AWS based on the [AWS Made Easy](https://www.youtube.com/channel/UC-iqkyAw-jFd0RtdRdqzvRQ) podcast.
+This repository contains code to create a question answering bot that can answer questions about AWS based on the [AWS Made Easy Livestream](https://www.youtube.com/channel/UC-iqkyAw-jFd0RtdRdqzvRQ) livestream.
 The bot is built using [AWS Bedrock](https://aws.amazon.com/bedrock/) for llms and [LangChain](https://www.langchain.com/).

 ## Workshop Agenda